 - Keep a list of road trip games for kids handy for those antsy times when you need to keep them busy

-- Pack a backpack for EACH child…NO sharing allowed (makes things a lot easier).
-Inside include:
+- Pack a backpack for EACH child.
+NO sharing allowed (makes things a lot easier).
+Include:

 - Small toy(s) they haven’t seen yet to keep them busy

-There are a lot of fun trips for kids to take…you just have to keep your eyes open!
+There are a lot of fun trips for kids to take, you just have to keep your eyes open!
 Each and every one we’ve taken has become a huge part of our lives, and the memories my children will have of growing up together.
 If you haven’t ventured out yet I highly recommend it and we hope our road trip tips help you start your journey! 😉